SuperThinking/tap-it/readme.md

 ---

-Feel free to suggest improvements or report issues!
+Feel free to suggest improvements or report issues and share your configs on [r/TapIt](https://www.reddit.com/r/TapIt/) !